-34 Advent calendars that will make December so much merrier | CNN Underscored
+34 best advent calendars for a merrier December | CNN Underscored

 Purina Fancy Feast Feastivities Advent Calendar ($24.99; amazon.com)

 This veritable breakfast buffet contains 24 full-size cans of Fancy Feast, all protein-rich formulas.
-She’ll be grazing on gravy-covered turkey, tuna, chicken and beef.
+They’ll be grazing on gravy-covered turkey, tuna, chicken and beef.
 Expect daily leg circling.

 Home decor Christmas Advent calendars